 Once approved, the project must be constructed in accordance with the approved plans and specifications.
 Staff engineers perform inspections to verify the facility is constructed to the approved design and/or the permittee submits "as built" plans or certification that the project was built in accordance with original plans as approved by MDE.
+Other approvals associated with the construction (i.e., sediment control, wetlands, etc.) are inspected under those media and by those inspectors.
 This program does not have authority to pursue traditional enforcement actions.
 For projects where MDE is providing funding, construction violations would necessitate the return of state funds by the local jurisdiction.
 If a construction violation were to go unnoticed, the eventual result would be the failure of the facility to meet its discharge permit requirements or other performance requirements.
 At that time, traditional enforcement tools available under the discharge permit program would be utilized.